codacy/docs/docs/related-tools/run-spotbugs.md

 2. Compile your Java or Scala repository on your build server, as you would normally do
 3. Invoke [`codacy-analysis-cli`](run-local-analysis.md) on the root of the repository specifying the tool SpotBugs

+    Obtain the [project API Token](../repositories-configure/integrations/project-api.md) from the page **Integrations** in your Codacy repository settings.

 ```bash
 codacy-analysis-cli analyse --tool spotbugs \
                             --directory <SOURCE-CODE-PATH> \